fmyersCustomPlugins/Custom-Report-Card-Block/reportcard/README.md

    one; if not, one can be created under
    **Site administration > Users > Permissions > Define roles**, ticking **User** under "Context types where this role may be assigned").

-That's it — the parent doesn't need to be enrolled in the student's courses.
-As soon as this role assignment exists, the parent's Report Card block will automatically show that student's grades.

 ## Capabilities